Overview

 Result

-After visiting this museum, individuals will understand the meaning and price of freedom and appreciate the virtue of putting service above self.
-As an employer of numerous veterans, Brandt is honored to have participated in this project.
+Completed in March 2025, this museum provides visitors with an understanding of the meaning and price of freedom, and reminds us to appreciate the virtue of putting service above self.
+As an employer of veterans and active military personnel, we are honored to have participated in this project.

 Owner: The National Medal of Honor Museum Foundation